Strongly lensed supernovae as a self-sufficient probe of the distance duality relation: Details of the mock catalogue creation

 A comparison of the true and mock PDFs of $\log_{10}\eta(z_i)$ is plotted in \autoref{fig:eta_pdf} while in \autoref{fig:eta_mock} we show a sample mock for $N_{\rm lenses} = 20$.
 As we can see from \autoref{fig:eta_pdf}, the assumption $\log_{10}\eta(z_i) \approx \mathcal{N}(0,\sigma_{\log_{10}\eta(z_i)})$ is very much in agreement with the numerical distributions of $\log_{10}\eta(z_i)$ constructed with our methodology.

 From the PDFs of $\log_{10}\eta(z)$, we can also perform some sanity checks.
 First of all, assuming that $\log_{10}\eta(z) = const $, we can multiply the PDFs of all the $\log_{10}\eta(z_i)$ to obtain a combined posterior and therefore the mock best fit for $\log_{10}\eta(z)$.
 We show the combined PDFs of $\log_{10}\eta$ for two mocks of $N_{\rm lens} = 20,\, 100$ plotted against the combined true PDFs of $\log_{10}\eta$ for $N_{\rm lens} = 20$ in \autoref{fig:eta_post_comparison}.
-While this best-fit value will not be as accurate as the one obtained from a full MCMC sampling, it can signal inconsistencies in the mock dataset without the need for a complex analysis.
+While this best-fit value will not be as accurate as the one obtained from a full MCMC sampling, it can signal inconsistency in the mock dataset without the need for a complex analysis.
 Furthermore, we can construct the $\chi^2$ distribution, testing 10,000 realisations of a mock against the hypothesis $\log_{10}\eta(z_i) \approx \mathcal{N}(0,\sigma_{\log_{10}\eta(z_i)})$ as an additional sanity check.
 In \autoref{fig:chi2} we show the comparison between the distribution of $\chi^2$ values for the 20 lens mock dataset and the theoretical $\chi^2$ distribution for 20 degrees of freedom.
 We can see that the mock distribution follows the theoretical one extremely well.

-So far, we found that our mocks are generally within the 1-$\sigma$ bounds of the true combined PDF, even though a significant deviation from the fiducial might happen in correspondence with the higher/lower tail of the $\chi^2$ distribution for the mocks.
+So far, we found that our mocks are generally within the $1\sigma$ bounds of the true combined PDF, even though a significant deviation from the fiducial might happen in correspondence with the higher/lower tail of the $\chi^2$ distribution for the mocks.
 In summary, this procedure has two main advantages: (1) it exposes the PDFs of the data points of the mocks, allowing them to be used for sanity checks and eventually for a full MCMC sampling similar to what has been done for the analysis of the H0LiCOW lenses (see e.g. \cite{Wong:2019kwg}) and (2) it allows us to reconstruct the errors of the data points directly from their posteriors, removing any assumptions coming from the standard error propagation formula.